Empire of Vietnam: Territorial unification

 Other developments in southern Vietnam in early July were seen as preparatory Japanese steps towards granting territorial reunification to Vietnam.
 In early July, when southern Vietnam was abuzz with the spirit of independence and mass political participation due to the creation of the Vanguard Youth organizations in Saigon and other regional centres, Governor Minoda announced the organization of the Hội nghị Nam (Council of "the South", i.e. Cochinchina) to facilitate his governance.
 This council was charged with advising the Japanese based on questions submitted to it by the Japanese and for overseeing provincial affairs.
 Minoda underlined that its primary aim was to make the Vietnamese population believe that they had to collaborate with the Japanese, because "if the Japanese lose the war, the independence of Indochina would not become complete."
 At the inauguration of the Council of the South on July 21, Minoda implicitly referred to the unification of Vietnam.
 Trần Văn An was appointed as the president of the council, and Kha Vạn Cân, a leader of the Vanguard Youth, was appointed to be his deputy.

 On July 13, Kim arrived in Hanoi to negotiate directly with Governor-General Tsuchihashi.
 Tsuchihashi agreed to transfer control of Hanoi, Hải Phòng, and Đà Nẵng to Kim's government, taking effect on July 20.
 After protracted negotiation, Tsuchihashi agreed that the south (Cochinchina) would be united with the Empire of Vietnam and that Kim would attend the unification ceremonies on August 8 in Saigon.

 Military

-After the creation of the puppet Empire of Vietnam, the Japanese began raising an army to help police the local population.
+After the creation of the Empire of Vietnam, the Japanese began raising an army to help police the local population.
 The Vietnamese Imperial Army was officially established by the IJA 38th Army to maintain order in the new country.
 The Vietnamese Imperial Army was under the control of Japanese lieutenant general Yuitsu Tsuchihashi, who served as adviser to the Empire of Vietnam.